This post may include affiliate links. Thank you for your support.

 Ingredients

-For serving: Cream Cheese Icing (recipe below), Powdered Sugar or Cinnamon Sugar, Maple Syrup, Fresh Fruit (Bananas are really good!)
+• Optional Serving Suggestions: Cream Cheese Icing (recipe below) Powdered Sugar or Cinnamon Sugar, Maple Syrup, Fresh Fruit (Bananas are really good!)

 Instructions

-• Spray a 9x13-inch baking dish with non-stick cooking spray.
+• Prepare Casserole Pan: Spray a 9×13-inch baking dish with non-stick cooking spray.

-• Pour custard over bread: Pour the prepared custard (egg and milk mixture) over the bread.
+• Pour Custard over Bread and Pecans: Pour the prepared custard (egg and milk mixture) over the bread.
 Cover the baking dish with plastic wrap.
 Use your hands to gently press down on the bread so that all the cubes are soaking in the custard.

 Chill – Optional, but recommended: Refrigerate overnight or set aside in the refrigerator to chill while you prepare the streusel.
 (SEE NOTES)

-• Add Streusel & Bake: Uncover the baking dish and sprinkle the prepared streusel mixture evenly over the casserole.
+• Add Streusel and Bake French Toast: Uncover the baking dish and sprinkle the prepared streusel mixture evenly over the casserole.
 Transfer the casserole to the oven and place a large sheet pan on the rack below the baking dish (SEE NOTES).

 Bake for 50 minutes – 65 minutes, or until the casserole is set and no longer jiggly in the center.
 (Tip: If the top of the casserole starts to brown too quickly near the end of baking, lightly tent the casserole with aluminum foil and continue baking.
 Note: The precise length of time your casserole needs to bake will depend upon the depth of your casserole dish!
 I used a 2 1/2-inch deep baking dish, so my French toast took around 62 minutes to bake.)